top of page

 These problems caused extra work and headaches to quickly resolve the issues and diligently rebuild the trust.

-Meanwhile, the team faced challenges too as they waited for essential information and responded to numerous non-billable inquiries.
+At the same time, his team faced challenges too.
+They found themselves waiting for essential information and responding to numerous non-billable inquiries from customers.

-We contacted many customers and asked how things were going, what could be improved, and what were their plans.
+When we were brought in to help, we directly contacted customers and asked how things were going, what could be improved, and what their plans were.

-As patterns emerged, we highlighted these trends in meetings and trained on case scenarios and best practices.
+As patterns emerged, we highlighted trends in meetings and trained on case scenarios and best practices.

 Timeliness and Responsiveness